SALTED-Project/DET_UC/mapper/README.md

-# Batch collector by Universidad de Cantabria
+# Data Mapper by Universidad de Cantabria
 This repository contains the source code of the Data Mapper developed by Universidad de Cantabria (UC) within the framework of the [SALTED project](https://salted-project.eu/).
 This component receives heterogeneously-formatted data and transforms them into NGSI-LD, and more specifically Smart Data Models.
 The output entities are sent to the Data Curator.

 ## Acknowledgement